omegaml/omegaml/docs/source/guide/filterdf.rst

 In general :code:`get` returns a Pandas :code:`DataFrame`.
 See the Pandas documentation for ways to work with DataFrames.

-However, unlike Pandas omegaml provides methods to work with data that is larger than memory.
+However, unlike Pandas omega|ml provides methods to work with data that is larger than memory.
 This is covered in the next section.

 Large, Out of Core-sized DataFrames